 One of the oldest yoga types in the world is – Hatha Yoga.
 It was practiced by yogis and sages in ancient times.
 But now gradually it became very popular among the people.

-In this yoga, different types of asanas depending on the body, different types of Pranayama depending on Prana, And with the mixture of these two ( Body, Prana) different types of mudras, bandhas, and other activities are performed and meditation is also done simultaneously.
+In this yoga, different types of asanas depend on the body, different types of Pranayama depend on Prana, And with the mixture of these two ( Body, Prana) different types of mudras, bandhas, and other activities are performed and meditation is also done simultaneously.

 In other words, the yoga which is done forcefully, perforce, using all its power is called “Hatha Yoga“.
 The synonyms of Hatha are stubbornness.

 It is a very powerful way of living in which such asanas or Yogasanas of yoga are used.
 By practicing this, one can change and enhance the way one think, feel, and experience life.